kumbulanit/t-sql/tech company/untitled/Module 11 - Using Table Expressions/Lesson2_Using_EXCEPT_and_INTERSECT.md

 SELECT * FROM LargeTable2;

--- ✅ SOLUTION: Filter first, then apply set operations SELECT ID, Name, Status FROM LargeTable1 WHERE Status = 'Active' EXCEPT
+-- ✅ SOLUTION: Filter first, then apply set operations SELECT ID, Name, Status FROM LargeTable1 WHERE IsActive = 'Active' EXCEPT
-SELECT ID, Name, Status FROM LargeTable2 WHERE Status = 'Active';
+SELECT ID, Name, Status FROM LargeTable2 WHERE IsActive = 'Active';
 ```

 ## Summary